warthan07/Nemaktis/doc/source/high_level/tutorial.rst

 ========

 This tutorial provides a hands-on introduction to the python package ``nemaktis``.
-You will learn the different ways of creating director field data, how to define the sample geometry and material constants, and how to propagate and visualise optical fields.
+You will learn the different ways of creating permittivity field data, how to define the sample geometry and material constants, and how to propagate and visualise optical fields.